11 Expert Solutions for Cleaning Hard-to-Reach Places

 8. Behind and Beneath Appliances

-- DIY Duster for Tight Spots: Attach a microfiber cloth to a yardstick or long, thin dowel with rubber bands.
-Slide this DIY cleaning tool behind and beneath appliances and move it around to collect dust.
+You can create a makeshift duster for tight spots by attaching a microfiber cloth to a yardstick.
+Slide it around behind and beneath appliances to collect dust.
 Replace the cloth as needed until the mess is gone.

 9. Refrigerator Coils

-Dirty refrigerator coils will keep your appliance running nonstop, which means it’s costing you money nonstop, too.
-Fortunately, cleaning the coils isn’t difficult and you don’t have to unplug it.
-If they’re on the back, pull the appliance out and vacuum them with the upholstery brush attachment.
-If they’re on the bottom, remove the vent cover and use a long, skinny brush to loosen the dust and your vacuum’s crevice tool to remove it.
+Dirty refrigerator coils will keep your appliance running nonstop, but cleaning them isn’t hard.
+If they’re on the back, pull the appliance out and use your upholstery brush attachment.
+If they’re on the bottom, remove the vent cover and loosen the dust with a dryer lint brush, then use your vacuum’s crevice tool to remove it.

 10. Behind Toilets